bacco007/sensor.opennem/README.md

 ## Contributions

 Please feel free to contribute, be it with Issues or Pull Requests!
+Please read the [Contribution guidelines](CONTRIBUTING.md)